The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Automatically assign jobs based on machine availability or material type

-This not only improves throughput but ensures consistency and reliability.
+This not only improves throughput but also ensures consistency and reliability throughout your processes.

 4. Build Prep Integration

-Your workflow doesn't start at the printer.
+Your workflow should begin before the printer.
 It starts with design.
 Integrating your build prep tools (like Netfabb, Magics, or nTop) into your workflow software means:

 Fewer file handovers